jonniedarko/park-it/README.md

 - [x] Add authentication via Firebase Auth.
 - [ ] Implement data validation via a framework like `class-validator`.
 - [x] Add pagination for DataGrid.
-- [ ] Write unit tests for critical functionalities.
+- [x] Write unit tests for critical functionalities.
+Added [here](https://github.com/jonniedarko/park-it/pull/3)
 - [x] Deploy the application on Firebase hosting.
 See it live [here](https://park-it-rouge.vercel.app/login)

 ## Conclusion
 Overall given the time contraints I feel I dealth with this in a reasonable manner for what might be a POC or starting point for an application.
 I did make some decisions in the context of time and what I considered would make it "shippable".
-For example I choose to implement the Auth because I did want to deploy it (I firmly believe its much better when you can see it working live and interact with out).
-Without Auth, the firebase endpoints could potentiall be abused.
+For example I choose to implement the Auth early because I wanted to deploy it (I firmly believe its much easier to review when you can see or use a working example and interact with.
+Also without Auth, the firebase endpoints could potentiall be abused.

 If this where to actually be shipped to customer as anything more then a POC, on top of the rest of the task (including bonus ones) We would need to add a Nav bar with user profile and logout button.
 There is also a bug preventing auto directing to dashboard after login that would need to be rectified.